 This is maybe one of the most exciting diving destinations in the world due to the variety of diving adventures you can live from one ocean to the other.
 In Baja California, on the Pacific shore, it is all about encounters with large pelagic species such as whales and sharks, while in the Yucatan Peninsula, on the Caribbean shore, you can mix reef diving with cenote diving, the famous Mayan underwater caverns.

-While the prices have increased a lot since my visit in 2010, Mexico remains an affordable diving destination, mainly if you stay around Playa del Carmen or Tulum.
-In Quintana-Roo, one of the three states of the Yucatan Peninsula, you can also dive in Cozumel Island and Isla Mujeres, next to Cancun.
+While prices have increased significantly since my visit in 2010, Mexico remains an affordable diving destination, especially if you stay around Playa del Carmen or Tulum.
+In Quintana Roo, one of the three states of the Yucatan Peninsula, you can also dive in Cozumel Island and Isla Mujeres, next to Cancun.

 Prices in Playa del Carmen